 And it can help to sit down and ask yourself, “What books do I really need to read before I die?”

-To help you, we’ve compiled a list of 100 of the best books of all time.
+To help you, we’ve compiled this list of the 100 best books of all time.
 And while we recommend you read all of these books, choosing 10 to start might be prudent.

-How did we choose which books were the greatest of all time?
+How did we choose the best books of all time?

-These books are chosen based on popularity over time.
+This list is made up of the best books based on popularity over time.
 Does popularity always indicate quality for book lists?
 Not necessarily.

-But because these books have remained highly popular for a very long time, we will put some faith in humanity’s popular opinion.
-We will trust that these are truly some of the best books of all time.
+But because these books have remained popular for a very long time, we will put some faith in humanity’s opinion.
+We trust that these are truly some of the best books of all time.

 Greatest Books of All Time